 Robert Pinsky was the Poet Laureate of the United States from 1997 to 2000.
 Among his many books are volumes of poetry, a best-selling translation of Dante and prose books that include The Sounds of Poetry and David.
 In a New York Times Book Review, Katha Pollitt wrote of Pinsky's collected poems (The Figured Wheel): "This is an extraordinarily accomplished and beautiful volume."
 The reviewer for The Nation wrote: "This is the most scrupulously intelligent body of work produced by an American poet in the past 25 years."
 And Louise Glück wrote of Pinsky's Gulf Music: "An art whose scope and complexity and grandeur are rarely equaled by any of his contemporaries."

 Francine Prose is the author of many acclaimed works of fiction, including Guided Tours of Hell, Primitive People, and Bigfoot Dreams.
-Her novel, Blue Angel, was hailed in Publishers Weekly as “a peerlessly accomplished performance…timelessly funny,” and in Mademoiselle as a “funny yet devastating novel that will rock literary and academic worlds alike.”
-Prose is a contributing editor of Harper’s and writes for the New Yorker, Gentleman’s Quarterly, and Atlantic Monthly.
+Her novel, Blue Angel, was hailed in Publishers Weekly as "a peerlessly accomplished performance...timelessly funny," and in Mademoiselle as a "funny yet devastating novel that will rock literary and academic worlds alike."
+Prose is a contributing editor of Harper's and writes for the New Yorker, Gentleman's Quarterly, and Atlantic Monthly.
 Recent books include The Lives of the Muses: Nine Women & The Artists They Inspired, Caravaggio, and A Changed Man.
-Other recent titles include a novel (Goldengrove) and two non-fiction books entitled Reading Like A Writer, and Anne Frank.
+Other recent titles include the novels Goldengrove and Lovers At The Chameleon Club.
+Her recent non-fiction books include Reading Like A Writer, and Anne Frank.

 Jane Shore is the author of many books of poetry, most recently The Said: New and Selected Poems (2012).
 W.S.
 Merwin describes her work as follows: "A poetry of etched clarity" with "a language of quiet directness, grace and exactness, clear and without affectation, but with a majestic readability."
 Shore's first volume Eye Level won the Juniper Prize, and her subsequent volumes include Music Minus One, Happy Family and A Yes Or No Answer.